nycdsa/tech-rejection-letters/rejection-letters/facebook.md

 - Though Facebook recently increased contractor's wages, it still took a multi-year external effort to convince the company to treat contracted labor remotely fairly.
 - Facebook aggressively moderates people of color while allowing white supremacists and other hate groups to remain on the platform.
 - In the US (and elsewhere) Facebook is actively working to prevent and undermine laws protecting users' biometric data.
+- As the COVID pandemic was rising, Facebook was willing to risk the lives of many of its lowest paid workers.

 ...and this is just the relatively recent set of stories.